 Morningside University is committed to providing reasonable accommodations for all students with documented disabilities.
 Students must have appropriate documentation on file with the Dean of their program and the Disability Services Coordinator before any course accommodations can be made.
 Based on provided documentation, the Disability Service Coordinator will make a determination of what are reasonable accommodations and create a Letter of Accommodation.
 Once the instructor receives authorization from the Disability Services Coordinator via an official Letter of Accommodation, necessary adjustments will be made in the course.
 Accommodations are not retroactive; therefore, early planning is essential.
-Please contact the Disability Services Coordinator with any questions or to coordinate services.
+Please contact the Disability Services Coordinator with any questions or to coordinate service, Jennifer Braunschweig at braunschweigjenn@morningside.edu.